kinguinltdhk/Kinguin-eCommerce-API/features/OrderExternalId.md

 In order request sent `orderExternalId` field with your custom value.

+It prevents before creating duplicates in your account.

-Remember, the value must be unique in context of your account.
+The value of `orderExternalId` property should be unique across your account.

 ### Example request